 - Attach a letter from you or your lawyer that states the reasons why you want to be excused.

 - File your completed Requisition and your attached letter at the registry where the Notice of Family Claim (Form F3) was filed.

-The Requisition (Form F17) has instructions to help you fill it out, or see Common questions about the Supreme Court PDF forms and Common questions about the Supreme Court Word forms for more help.
+The Requisition (Form F17) has instructions to help you fill it out, or see Common questions about the Supreme Court PDF forms for more help.